O-1A Approval & Success Rate (USCIS Data) (2026)

 National interest waiver three-prong test

 The O-1's higher approval rate relative to H-1B and L-1 reflects the nature of the evidentiary process.
 O-1 petitions are built entirely on documented evidence of extraordinary ability assembled before filing.
-H-1B and L-1 denials more often involve employer eligibility questions or qualifying relationship disputes that are harder to cure with additional evidence.
-EB-1A's lower approval rate compared to O-1 reflects the higher standard for permanent residence under the same extraordinary ability framework.
+H-1B and L-1 denials more often involve employer-eligibility questions or qualifying-relationship disputes that are harder to cure with additional evidence.
+EB-1A's lower approval rate than O-1 reflects the higher standard for permanent residence within the same extraordinary ability framework.

 What Are the Most Common Reasons O-1A Petitions Are Denied?

-The most common O-1A denial reasons follow predictable patterns that well-prepared petitions can address before filing.
+The most common O-1A denial reasons follow predictable patterns, with applicants failing to meet the required eligibility criteria, even though well-prepared petitions can address many of these issues before filing.

 Evidence demonstrating only local or regional recognition does not satisfy the O-1A standard.
-Awards from local organisations, media coverage limited to regional outlets, and professional recognition confined to a single employer's internal ecosystem are the most common examples.
-The standard requires recognition at the national or international level across the field, not within a geographic or organisational subset of it.
+Awards from local organizations, media coverage limited to regional outlets, and professional recognition confined to a single employer’s internal ecosystem are the most common examples.
+The standard requires recognition at the national or international level across the field, not within a geographic or organizational subset.

 Weak final merits determination despite meeting three criteria